VMI Keydets football: Big South and return to Southern Conference

 In 2003, VMI joined the Big South Conference after 79 years in the SoCon.
 VMI still could not get back to its winning ways.
 They were under the direction of McCombs, who would be fired after 2005.
 Jim Reid would coach for two years, with a 3–19 record.
 Sparky Woods became the 30th head coach in 2008.
 The Keydets returned to the Southern Conference in 2014, but Woods was unable to lead a winning season; he was dismissed at the end of the 2014 season with a seven-year record of 17–62, and was replaced by Scott Wachenheim.
 The 2020 VMI Football team won the Southern Conference title with a 6-1 record, and a FCS Playoff berth.
 It is their first winning season since 1981.

-During the 2021 FCS spring season, VMI defeated The Citadel 31–17 in the Military Classic of the South, retaining the Silver Shako, and winning their first Southern Conference Football Championship since 1977.
-By winning the SoCon Championship, The Keydets became an Automatic Qualifier for their first ever FCS Playoff berth.
-The following week, on April 24, The Keydets lost by one touchdown to the #1 ranked James Madison University Dukes, 31–24, in Harrisonburg, VA.
-Three members of the Spring 2021 Keydet Football team would eventually be selected as first-team All-Americans.
-Scott Wachenheim, Head Coach of the Keydets, would go on to win multiple collegiate coaching honors for the season including Southern Conference Coach of the Year and AFCA-FCS Coach of the Year.
+During the 2021 FCS spring season, VMI defeated The Citadel 31–17 in the Military Classic of the South, retaining the Silver Shako, and winning their first Southern Conference football championship since 1977.
+By winning the SoCon championship, the Keydets became an automatic qualifier for their first ever FCS Playoff berth.
+The following week, on April 24, the Keydets lost by one touchdown to the No. 1 ranked James Madison, 31–24, in Harrisonburg, VA.
+Three members of the Spring 2021 Keydet football team would eventually be selected as first-team All-Americans.
+Scott Wachenheim, the head coach of the team, would go on to win multiple collegiate coaching honors for the season including Southern Conference Coach of the Year and AFCA-FCS Coach of the Year.
 Wachenheim had led the spring 2021 Keydets to their first conference championship in over 40 years and their first ever FCS playoff bid.
-During the season, VMI was ranked amongst the Top 25 FCS Teams nationally for most of the season, rising as high as #10 in the FCS Stats Perform Poll and #11 in the AFCA Coaches Polls.
+During the season, VMI was ranked amongst the Top 25 FCS teams nationally for most of the season, rising as high as No. 10 in the FCS Stats Perform Poll and No. 11 in the AFCA Coaches Polls.